sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-14-cloudformation-validation-cfn-lint.md

 #### Sample custom validation rule (python)

-The below is a file called `./append-rules/S3BucketsNotPublic.py`
+The below is a file called `./append-rules/S3BucketsNotPublic.py` (this is a specifically formatted cfn-lint rule python file)

 ```python
 from cfnlint import CloudFormationLintRule
 from cfnlint import RuleMatch

 class S3BucketsNotPublic(CloudFormationLintRule):
   """Check if S3 Bucket is Not Public"""